-Of course, there is not much social gathering happening these days due to the COVID-19 pandemic which makes this story about the opening of RidgeWood Bottle & Tap all the more interesting.
+Of course, there’s not much social gathering happening these days due to the COVID-19 pandemic which makes this story about the opening of RidgeWood Bottle & Tap all the more interesting.

 The new home for RidgeWood is in the space next to Red Mill Burgers, formerly occupied by Starbucks.
-Owners Stuart & Robin planned to have their doors open in mid March which was inevitably delayed by Washington State’s stay at home order.
+Owners Stuart and Robin planned to have their doors open in mid-March which was inevitably delayed by Washington State’s stay at home order.

-Stressful times indeed, but determined to move forward they did not let the unexpected challenges stop them in their tracks.
-Stuart & Robin’s “one foot in front of the other” attitude provides an uplifting sentiment that makes the unknown more palatable if not inspirational.
+Stressful times indeed, however determined to move forward they didn’t let the unexpected challenges stop them in their tracks.
+Stuart and Robin’s “one foot in front of the other” attitude provides an uplifting sentiment that makes the unknown more palatable if not inspirational.

-Since May 5th they have steadily been selling yummy beer & thirst quenching cider to customers.
-Robin says the response has been very positive and the neighbors are excited about RidgeWood’s presence in Phinney.
-Even during the build out, they could count on, seeing friendly faces curiously looking through their windows checking in on the construction progress.
-It felt great to see folks literally following along with our growth and even stop for a moment to introduce themselves.
-Robin says “We feel like we have become part of a community that is cheering us on.”
+Since May 5th they’ve steadily sold yummy beer and thirst-quenching cider to customers.
+Robin says they’ve received a positive response and the neighbors are excited about RidgeWood’s presence in Phinney.
+Even during the build out they could count on seeing friendly faces curiously looking through their windows checking in on the construction progress.
+It felt great to see folks literally following along with their growth and even stop for a moment to introduce themselves.
+“We feel like we have become part of a community that is cheering us on”, Robin says.

-An online shopping presence was not in the original plan for RidgeWood.
-A neighborhood gathering place to host families, friends and neighbors was the original vision.
-A lively, indoor and outdoor environment where everyone is encouraged to bring outside food, into the taproom, to pair up with cold brews.
-Stuart and Robin’s vision of a community gathering spot is still very much part of the plan, as well as, looking at additional ideas that will help their business thrive and contribute to the well being of the community.
+An online shopping presence wasn’t in the initial plan for RidgeWood.
+The original vision aimed to make it a neighborhood gathering place to host families, friends and neighbors.
+A lively, indoor and outdoor environment where everyone is encouraged to bring outside food into the taproom and to pair up with cold brews.
+Stuart and Robin’s vision of a community gathering spot is still very much part of the plan.
+They’re also looking at additional ideas that will help their business thrive and contribute to the well being of the community.